qbzzt/etherdocs/paper_wallet/readme.md

 When you are done and want to become secure again, just create a new paper wallet address and send the remaining money there.

+And if you have the mnemonic but lost the address, you can [click here](https://qbzzt.github.io/ethereum/verify_address.html) to download an HTML to retrieve it from the mnemonic.

 ### Why the Clicking?
 Can't you Automate That?

 Computers are deterministic.
 If you and I run the same program and give it the same input, we should receive the same results.